sensu/sensu-ansible/docs/dynamic_checks.md

 test.cmacr.ae
 ```
 Under these subdirectories, you can see [checks](https://sensuapp.org/docs/latest/reference/checks) that relate to the directory they're placed in.
-The `webservers` subdirectory includes a `check_nginx.sh` script, whilst the `rabbitmq_servers` subdirectory has one that most likely checks for RabbitMQ problems (it does... trust me).
+For example, our `webservers` subdirectory includes a `check_nginx.sh` script, whilst the `rabbitmq_servers` subdirectory has one that most likely checks for RabbitMQ problems (it does... trust me).

 So how do these checks actually get deployed to their associated nodes?
 With this pair of plays, in the `tasks/plugins.yml` playbook: